keklikyusuf/DeltaElektronika/README.md

 Cycling.start()         # To start Cycling thread class
 ```
 > After calling thread start, if main loop ends, thread is going to end as well
-> because of being deamong thread true.
+> because of being deamon thread true.
 That is why infinity loop or long term loop needed to run.
-> Or it can be used as thread.join() to be sure that main does not end before the thread is done.
+> Or it can be used as thread.join() after it has been started to be sure that main does not end before the thread is done.

 __Note__: Do not operate charging and discharging threads at the same operation.

 __Note__: Do not operate Ah and Wh datalogger threads at the same operation.
 Delta can log one of them at a time.

-__Note__: Watchdog is being set to delta itself, that is why be sure timer is bigger than sleep time to have healty operation.
+__Note__: Watchdog is being set to delta itself, that is why be sure timer is bigger than sleep time to have healthy operation.

 ```python
 while True: